OU-Xmen/PAUL/README.md

 Each game has its own unique controls.
 You can find these once again in our PAUL manual (https://github.com/OU-Xmen/PAUL/blob/main/PAULUser_Manual.pdf)

 ### Support:
 If you encounter any issues while playing our games, please let us know.
-Please feel free to join the PAUL official discord to report bugs and to join the PAUL community.
+Please feel free to join the PAUL official discord to report bugs and to join the PAUL community (join here: https://discord.gg/Fj4ZDtkSDB) .
 You can also report the issue, using the GitHub issue button(https://github.com/OU-Xmen/PAUL/issues)

 ### Conclusion:
 We hope that you enjoy PAUL.
 For any further information please look in our user-manual.
 Have fun and good luck!